-The vessel is 25.6 metres long.
+Tacoma is 24.6 metres long.
 It is carvel built, with the hull of Jarrah planking over spotted gum ribs and stringers, with White Gum, Oregon and Blue Gum used for other elements.
 The masts and spars are now steel.
 It contains tanks with seawater for brine chilling of prawns.
 The prawn booms have been removed and are in storage.
 The wheelhouse and deck house are as original.
 It has a variable pitch propeller.
 The boat was powered by a 240hp Atlas Diesel engine, which has since been replaced with a 500hp Grenaa diesel.
 It also has two radios, an echo sounder and autopilot.
-Some of the latter equipment has been removed and stored to avoid deterioration from exposure to the open air.

-MFV TACOMA originally carried the hull number 84, then L01, and now she carries P38 which has been transferred to her replacement Atlas.
+MFV TACOMA originally carried the hull number 84, then L01, P38 finally 10903.
 The port of registration is Port Adelaide, the detail of which is carved into the stern timbers.
-This was on the vessel when the PS group acquired it in 2007.
-However the number changed at least three times.

-MFV TACOMA is a current vessel on the Australian Registry of Ships.
+MFV TACOMA is a current listed on the Australian Registry of Ships.

 Registered: 29/08/1951

 Official number: 178482

 Home port: Port Adelaide

 Tonnage certificate type: British

 Gross tonnage: 128.77 tons

-Net/registered tonnage: 85.09 tons
+Net/registered tonnage: 85.09 tons.